 This history of Nazarene work in Japan is a chapter in Mission to the World: A History of Missions in the Church of the Nazarene through 1985 by J. Fred Parker (Kansas City, MO: Nazarene Publishing House).
 This material is reproduced here under the educational "Fair Use" provision of U.S. copyright acts. -- Howard Culbertson

 Japan, or Nippon ("Rising Sun"), is an island nation extending some 1,250 miles north to south off the east coast of Asia.
 There are four main islands (among hundreds) — Honshu in the center with Hokkaido on the north and Kyushu and Shikoku to the south.
 Six out of seven of its 147,000 square miles are mountainous with 500 volcanoes, few of them still active.
 The remaining arable land is intensely farmed to help feed its nearly 120 million people, 75 percent of whom live in the cities.

-Shintoism ("the way of the gods") was the original, indigenous religion of Japan in which the spirits of nature (animals, trees, rivers, etc.) and of ancestors were worshiped.
+Shintoism ("the way of the gods") was the original, indigenous religion of Japan in which the spirits of nature (such as animals, trees, and rivers) and of ancestors were worshiped.
 It was a state religion taught in the schools until abolished after World War II, along with emperor worship.
 Buddhism, however, had long been the dominant religion, having come across from nearby China about A.D.
 500. One hundred thousand of its temples dot the land.
 Confucianism and Taoism also have a considerable following.

 Christianity came in the form of Roman Catholicism in the 16th century; but when in 1637 all foreigners were expelled from the country, Christianity was also banned.
 Many thousands of its followers were ruthlessly tortured and killed..
 The doors to the outside world remained tightly closed for 230 years until in the 1870s they were once more pushed ajar.
 Protestant churches and missions quickly seized the opportunity and sent in some outstanding missionaries.
 Despite mounting opposition from the Buddhists, who saw their religious monopoly broken, the gospel began to take root.